National Insurance rise to be reversed in November

 "To raise living standards for all, we need to be unapologetic about growing our economy.
 Cutting tax is crucial to this."

-The NI rise was put in place to help the NHS recover from the coronavirus pandemic, and the planned social care levy was also designed to support the NHS.
+The NI rise was put in place to help the NHS recover from the coronavirus pandemic, and the planned social care levy was also designed to support the NHS from April.

 Who will benefit?